antor44/Audio-Transcription/README.md

 exit
 ```
-Then restart the server normally with `./WhisperLive_server.sh docker trt`.
+Then restart the server normally with `./WhisperLive_server.sh docker trt --model large-v2 --multilingual`.

 **Note on `--beam-size`:** the `--beam-size` option in `run_server.py` has **no effect** on the TensorRT backend.
 Beam width is fixed at engine compile time via `--max_beam_width`.
 Using `1` enables greedy decoding — for live transcription with Whisper large-v2 the accuracy difference versus beam search is negligible, while latency and VRAM usage are lower.